SpotlightKid/micropython-stm-lib/encoder/README.md

 If you have a large value range (you can set the range with the `min_val` and `max_val` keyword arguments), scrolling from one end of the range to the other can be very cumbersome.
-You can enable acceleration by passing the a positive integer to the `accel` keyword argument.
+You can enable acceleration by passing a positive integer to the `accel` keyword argument.
 The proper value depends on value range and the type of the encoder, but usually low one-digit numbers like 3-5 work well.
-With accelertion enabled the increment/decrement per click increases the faster your turn the encoder.
+With acceleration enabled the increment/decrement per click increases the faster your turn the encoder.
 You can still make fine adjustment by turning the encoder slowly.